-- AB 827 requires collection containers at the front-of-house to be visible, accessible, and labeled. - This law affects businesses that sell products that are meant for immediate consumption. - Full-service restaurants where employees bus and clean tables are exempt but must provide labeled collection containers adjacent to trash containers for employees/staff to separate post-consumer recyclables and organics.
+- AB 827 requires collection containers at the front-of-house to be visible, accessible, and labeled. - This law affects businesses that sell products that are meant for immediate consumption. - Full-service restaurants where employees bus and clean tables are exempt but must provide labeled collection containers adjacent to trash containers for employees/staff to separate recyclables and food waste.